 As for the battery, the power is 6000 mAh with a charge made via a micro USB connection.
 The operating system is Android, but it comes with Sony’s superposition, although there is not much bloatware.
 You can use applications like the Polaris Office for notes.
 It comes with a keyboard and supports touch input for taking notes and switching from one key to another, guessing the words.

-Besides, it is slim and compact, making it very easy to carry from one class to another to taking notes with great ease.
-On top of that, the tablet also comes with excellent sound quality, connectivity, 8 hours of battery life, and is perfect for ardent readers and music lovers.
+Besides, it is slim and compact, making it very easy to carry from one class to another to take notes with great ease.
+On top of that, the tablet also comes with excellent sound quality, connectivity, 12 hours of battery life, and is perfect for ardent readers and music lovers.

-5 Things to Consider Before Choosing a Tablet Computer
+5 Things to Consider Before Choosing a Student Tablet

 1. The Size of the Screen